scverse/scanpy/CONTRIBUTING.md

 The `Params` abbreviation is a legit replacement for `Parameters`.

 The `Returns` section deserves special attention:
-While you can either use the standard numpydoc way of populating it, e.g. as in [`pp.calculate_qc_metrics`](https://scanpy.readthedocs.io/en/latest/api/scanpy.pp.calculate_qc_metrics.html)
+You can either use the standard numpydoc way of populating it, e.g. as in [`pp.calculate_qc_metrics`](https://scanpy.readthedocs.io/en/latest/api/scanpy.pp.calculate_qc_metrics.html)

 ```rst